-I found it very curious that there was no mention of this history at the public meeting.
-It was not until I raised a question about it that it was even addressed and even then, the answers and explanations were very brief.
+Ma., a town that needs to be included as a stop for passenger trains.
+Palmer already sees was not until I raised a question about it that it was even addressed and even then, the answers and explanations were very brief.
 I also found it interesting that no representative from Pan Am Railways was in attendance at the meeting.
 It would make sense that someone from the railroad that owns the line over which this service would be on should be at a public meeting about it.
-I am very concerned with the competency of Pan Am we could be assured that a similar situation that happened over twenty years ago would now happen again it was answered with looking at the example ofAmtrak's "Downeaster" service which is operated over Guilford tracks.
+I am very concerned with the competency of Pan Am

+The bottom line here is that unlike the Ct.
+River line, these rails already are up to passenger train standards.
+Bringing passenger service to Northampton should not mean we could be assured that a similar situation that happened over twenty years ago would now happen again it was answered with looking at the example of Amtrak's "Downeaster" service which is operated over Guilford tracks.
 I would agree that this is an example of success with Guilford however this did not come easy.
-When researching the history of the Downeaster I found the following quote on the "Friends of Amtrak" archive from 12/27/96 "The proposed rail route has been in the planning stages since 1993 but has been held up by Guilford Transportation Industries which owns the 78 miles oftrack.
+When researching the history of the Downeaster I found the following quote on the "Friends ofAmtrak" archive from 12/27/96 "The proposed rail route has been in the planning stages since 1993 but has been held up by Guilford Transportation Industries which owns the 78 miles oftrack.